amulyamarali/COWS_BULLS_GAME/README.md

 PACKAGES TO BE INSTALLED:
 pyttsx3

-you can install it in your cmd prompt shell by typing   pip install pyttsx3
+you can install it in your cmd prompt shell by typing:

+pip install pyttsx3